-By mastering the twelve foundational competencies, educators can build a solid foundation for continued growth.
+By mastering the 12 foundational competencies, educators can build a solid foundation for continued growth.
 The competencies are a subset of those outlined in the Educator Competencies for Personalized, Learner-Centered Environments, created to empower a growing number of teachers to implement and scale up a transformation of their classrooms into places of personalized, student-centered learning.
-While Educator Competencies explores many areas, twelve competencies were flagged as foundational and ‘prerequisite’ to all others, including contributing to college and career access.
+While Educator Competencies explores many areas, 12 competencies were flagged as foundational and ‘prerequisite’ to all others, including contributing to college and career access.

 College and Career Access and Success

 Contribute to college and career access and success for all learners, particularly those who have been historically marginalized and/or least served by public higher education due to background, demographics, neurodiversity or culture

 Teachers who contribute to college and career access: